Certification

 Dream Sociometry

-Developed by Joseph Dillard in 1980, Dream Sociometry applies Moreno’s sociometric methodology to groups of “imaginary” characters and elements from dreams, waking life issues, history, fiction, mystical and near death experience.
+Developed by Joseph Dillard in 1980, Dream Sociometry applies Moreno’s sociometric methodology to groups of dream characters, waking life issues, historical events, fiction, synchronicities, mystical and near death experience.
 Dream Sociometry is the foundational methodology of IDL and is essentially a dream yoga and research tool.
 It has been found effective in the treatment of anxiety disorders, including phobias and PTSD, self-development, and relationship issues.

 Dreamage

 In Dream Sociometry, when multiple characters from one dream or life situation are interviewed, they may come to agreement on how they would change the dream or life situation.
-If so, it is rewritten as a consensus dream, called a “Dreamage.”
-If all interviewed characters agree that they don’t want to change the dream or life situation, then it serves as its own Dreamage.
-A Dreamage cannot be created if one or more interviewed characters resist changes desired by the others.
+If so, the dream, nightmare, or life situation is rewritten as a consensus dream, called a “Dreamage.”
+If all interviewed characters agree that they don’t want to change the dream or life situation, then the dream or life situation serves as its own Dreamage.
+A dreamage cannot be created if one or more interviewed characters resist changes desired by the others.
 In IDL, Dreamages are used as potent pre-sleep incubation tools to input a pattern of higher order functioning into the dream mind, in its own visual language.

 Emerging Potentials